Soldier: Occupational and other designations

 Some formal or informal designations may reflect the status or changes in status of soldiers for reasons of gender, race, or other social factors.
 With certain exceptions, service as a soldier, especially in the infantry, had generally been restricted to males throughout world history.
 By World War II, women were actively deployed in Allied forces in different ways.
 Some notable female soldiers in the Soviet Union were honored as "Heroes of the Soviet Union" for their actions in the army or as partisan fighters.
 In the United Kingdom, women served in the Auxiliary Territorial Service (ATS) and later in the Women's Royal Army Corps (WRAC).
-Soon after its entry into the war, the U.S. formed the Women's Army Corps, whose female soldiers were often referred to as "WACs."
-These sex-segregated branches were disbanded in the last decades of the twentieth century and women soldiers were integrated into the standing branches of the military, although their ability to serve in armed combat was often restricted.
+Soon after it entered the war, the U.S. formed the Women's Army Corps, whose female soldiers were often referred to as "WACs."
+These sex-segregated branches were disbanded in the last decades of the twentieth century, and women soldiers were integrated into the standing branches of the military.
+However, their ability to serve in armed combat was often restricted.

-Race has historically been an issue restricting the ability of some people to serve in the U.S. Army.
+Race has historically been an issue that has restricted the ability of some people to serve in the U.S. Army.
 Until the American Civil War, Black soldiers fought in integrated and sometimes separate units, but at other times were not allowed to serve, largely due to fears about the possible effects of such service on the institution of legal slavery.
-Some Black soldiers, both freemen and men who had escaped from slavery, served in Union forces, until 1863, when the Emancipation Proclamation opened the door for the formation of Black units.
+Some Black soldiers, both freemen and men who had escaped from slavery, served in the Union Army until 1863, when the Emancipation Proclamation opened the door for the formation of Black units.
 After the war, Black soldiers continued to serve, but in segregated units, often subjected to physical and verbal racist abuse.
-The term "Buffalo Soldiers" was applied to some units fighting in the 19th century Indian Wars in the American West.
-Eventually, the phrase was applied more generally to segregated Black units, who often distinguished themselves in armed conflict and other service.
+The term "Buffalo Soldiers" was applied to some units that fought in the 19th-century American Indian Wars in the American West.
+Eventually, the phrase was applied more generally to segregated Black units, who often distinguished themselves in armed conflict and other services.
 In 1948, President Harry S. Truman issued an executive order for the end of segregation in the United States Armed Forces.